BaseCampCoding/day-to-day/first-week.md

 Then, they should be able to construct target programs using the new constructs in a prescribed way.

+**Prediction Assessment:**
-**Assessment:** Students should be able to predict program behavior of a set of target code samples.
+Students should be able to predict program behavior of a set of target code samples.

+**Program Assessment:**
+Students will construct programs according to a provided description.

 **Activities:**